 - Discuss fall-outs until agreement is reached

 This way you have a great initial estimation of your product backlog on both value and effort.
-And as a by-product stakeholders and development team get to know and understand each other a little better.
+And as a by-product stakeholders and Developers get to know and understand each other a little better.